 Every other feature was assumed to be better.

-Ultimately, I chose, and really like the Canon SX210 IS.
-I would like to address some specific point from my perspective.
+Ultimately, I chose and really like the Canon SX210 IS.
+I want to address some specific points from my perspective.
 You won’t see some of these discussed on your typical Internet search!

-A common (but I feel unjustified) criticism of the SX210 IS found on the Internet is the pop-up flash, which is located on the top left where most right-handed people will put their left index finger when holding the camera.
+A common (but I feel unjustified) criticism of the SX210 IS found on the Internet is the pop-up flash, located on the top left where most right-handed people will put their left index finger when holding the camera.
 At first, I agreed.
-Sure enough, the very first time I turned the camera on, my finger was over the pop-up flash, and of course it did not pop up!
-Worse, you can feel and hear the unfortunate sound of a mechanism being “held back” and it scared me at first.
-The bottom line is that you get used to it fast, and adjust your handling of the camera accordingly.
+Sure enough, the very first time I turned the camera on, my finger was over the pop-up flash, and of course, it did not pop up!
+Worse, you can feel and hear the unfortunate sound of a mechanism being “held back,” and it scared me at first.
+The bottom line is that you get used to it fast and adjust your camera’s handling accordingly.
 It is actually not a big deal.
-Now in theory it is permitted to pull the flash up manually (there is a small tab) and push it down manually, but I’d rather avoid that for fear of wearing out the mechanism.
+Now, in theory, it is permitted to pull the flash up manually (there is a small tab) and push it down manually, but I’d rather avoid that for fear of wearing out the mechanism.
 I make a point now of picking up the camera, quickly putting the wrist strap on my right wrist (which we all MUST do), holding the camera with my just right hand, and squeezing the power button.
 Yes, it sounds like a lot when you write it out, but it’s really nothing!

 Soft Photo/Play Select Button

-A subtle “issue” is that there is no mechanical switch to select between “take a picture” and “look at pictures taken”.
-Instead there is a soft button with a play icon.
-You of course push the button to review the pictures and videos you have already taken.
-Less obviously, you slightly press the shutter button to switch back to “take a picture” mode.
+A subtle consideration is that there is no mechanical switch to select between shooting and reviewing pictures.
+Instead, there is a soft button with a play icon.
+You push the button to review the pictures and videos you have already taken.
+It’s required to slightly press the shutter button to switch back to “take a picture” mode.